 Click on the (Fit) icon, to fit the data to the type curve.
 The analysis graph should appear similar to below:

-If you are not satisfied with the fit, use Parameter Controls to adjust the curve
+If you are not satisfied with the fit, use the Parameter Controls to adjust the curve:

 To view the Dimensionless (Type Curve) view, click the Dimensionless button above the analysis plot.